juseniah/covid_project/README.md

 This is a personal data analysis project on a COVID-19 data set provided by Our World in Data.
 Click the URL below to launch an interactive environment.

-Using this data, we will attempt to answer the following questions:
+Using this data, we will answer the following questions:

 1. In which countries is COVID-19 the biggest problem proportionate to population?
 2. How is each continent faring with COVID-19?